kchen0723/Mean/README.md

 2) download nodejs and install it. nodejs also include npm.
 Run node -v to verify it.
 3) npm install -g @angular/cli. run ng --version to verify it.
 4) npm istall -g typescript. run tsc --version to verify it

-5) ng new VisualizeClient to create client project
+6) ng new VisualizeClient to create client project

-6) make a VisualizeServer folder
+8) make a VisualizeServer folder
-7) go to VisualizeServer folder
+9) go to VisualizeServer folder
-8) npm init to create package.json
+10) npm init to create package.json
-9) tsc --init to create ts.config
+11) tsc --init to create ts.config
+12) npm install express
+13) implement mainJs.js to server angular JS